alejandrogarciasalas/blog/about.md

 title:	About this weblog
 permalink: /about/
 ---
 These are Alejandro García Salas' ([that's me](http://alejandro.pe)) opinions, raw thoughts, and random rambling in a weblog.
 I created this weblog mostly for myself.
-I use this weblog to keep track of my thoughts and ideas, as a tool for thinking (by writing), and to practice my writing skills.
+I use this weblog to keep track of my thoughts and ideas, to practice my writing skills and as a tool for thinking (by writing).

 ## FAQ